dalibor-matura/mcl/README.md

 In nutshell I used information from "Continuous Collision Detection for Articulated Models using Taylor Models and Temporal Culling" paper http://graphics.ewha.ac.kr/CATCH/ and implemented:
 * Articulated model for robotic arms
 * Third order interpolation
-* And motion bound calculation that.
+* And motion bound calculation.

 That all together allowed Continuous Collision detection via Conservative Advancement steps (defined by Brian Mirtich's) on multi-axis robotic arms and devices with arbitrary number of articulated joints.
 Motion interpolations can be adjusted to many motion types that can be simulated via third order interpolations.